joergflorin/EasyBulkMailer/README.md

 - Download release jar from [here](https://github.com/joergflorin/EasyBulkMailer/releases).
 - Start the "jar" by double clicking the jar file or with the command `java -jar ebm.jar`

+The activities are logged to the console window.
+You will find information about how many contacts are found and how many and what messages are successfully sent or not.

+You may do a dry-run with just analyzing the contacts by click "Cancel" on the selection dialog for the EML file.
+The contacts (vcards) and the recipients (name, email address) will be listed on the console window.

 *Preparation of command line tool*

 - Download release jar from [here](https://github.com/joergflorin/EasyBulkMailer/releases).